 The Code stipulates that a majority of the members of the Nomination Committee are to be independent of the Company and its Executive Management.
 Further it stipulates that at least one member of the Nomination Committee is to be independent of the Company's largest shareholders in terms of votes.
-All members of the Nomination Committee are independent in relation to the Company and the Company's management.
+Neither the Chief Executive Officer, nor other members of the management team, can be members of the Nomination Committee.